Raadic/tool-kit-by-radic/README.md

 # Tool Kit

-A web application that serves as an index for various micro tools for Arch Linux.
+A desktop application that serves as an index for various micro tools for Arch Linux.
 The application features a dark, minimal UI with gradient text headings and rounded corners.

 ## Features